The 5 Main Muscles of Movement.

 - Gluteal tuberosity of the femur.
 Via an aponeurosis (thin sheet of strong connective tissue) formed from the deeper muscle fibres.
 (The gluteus maximus attaches between the attachment sites of the vastus lateralis and adductor magnus).

-The shape of the gluteus maximus differs between male and female as does the the shape of the pelvic bones, with the female gluteus maximus rounder to span the wider female pelvis as shown in the image below.
+The shape of the gluteus maximus differs between male and female.
+The female pelvis is wider than the male, and thus the female gluteus maximus is also wider, and rounder in shape.

-For example, many smaller muscles (including the piriformis, gluteus minimus and gluteus medius) and a complex web of connective tissues which are prone to stress and pain when the when the gluteus maximus are not fully utilised.
+A lot of complicated anatomy lies deep to the gluteus maximus.
+Several smaller muscles (including the piriformis, gluteus minimus and gluteus medius), and a complex web of connective tissues, which are prone to stress and pain when the gluteus maximus is not adequately utilised.

 Back To Top